Singer Laren: Museum building

+Collection

 The museum hosts the Singer collection of paintings and sculpture and artifacts, by members of the Laren School, the Hague School (Pulchri Studio), and Bergen School (art), and also has examples of Expressionism.
-Some of the more prominent names in the collection acquired since 1956, are Bart van der Leck, Jan Sluijters, Leo Gestel, Chris Beekman, Jan Toorop, Mommie Schwarz, Mommie's wife Else Berg, Gustave De Smet and Herman Kruyder.
-The museum has a café and hosts regular visiting art exhibitions.
+Some of the more prominent names in the collection acquired since 1956, are Bart van der Leck, Jan Sluijters, Leo Gestel, Chris Beekman, Jan Toorop, Else Berg, Mommie Schwarz (the husband of Else Berg), Gustave De Smet and Herman Kruyder.

+The museum also organises a regular series of exhibitions of modernist and contemporary art.

+Governance and organisation

+The museum attracted around 300,000 visitors in 2024.

+As of 2024, the museum employed 110 staff (which amounted to around just over 60 full-time positions) The budget was between 8 and 9 million Euros per year.

+Recovery of Van Gogh painting

 On the morning of 30 March 2020, a painting, The Parsonage Garden at Nuenen by Vincent van Gogh, on loan from the Groninger Museum, was stolen while the institution was closed to the public during the COVID-19 pandemic.
+The painting was recovered in September 2023.